-Ray Combs and Richard Dawson both died on June 2 — Combs in 1996 and Dawson in 2012.
+Ray Combs and Richard Dawson both died on June 2 — Combs in 1996 from suicide, and Dawson in 2012 from esophageal cancer.

 Adored by the Network: Specifically, the Harvey version, by GSN.
 Since it started airing in March 2012, it has gotten obscene amounts of ratings for the network, leading to not only it being adored, but Steve Harvey as well.
 It currently airs 58 times a week on the channel, but it used to air a lot more.